frankwei98/ElementBlog/README.md

-# element-blog
+# ✏️ element-blog

+> **Warning!** This project is still not Production Ready, please don't use this in production!!!

-> A Blog System that built on Modern JavaScript Environment with Webpack, Vue.js and Element-UI.
+> ✏️ A Blog System that built on Modern JavaScript Environment with Webpack, Vue.js and Element-UI.

 Backend implementation is NEEDED now!

-We have serval clues with the backend implementation:
+We have serval clues about the backend implementation:

 * Github API with static site hosted in Github Pages